RudgeLab/napari-popdyn/README.md

 You need a package manager, for example Anaconda.

-To create the Anaconda environment using the file provided in this repository do:
+To create the Anaconda environment do:

-`conda env create -f napari-popdyn.yml`
+`conda create -n napari-popdyn -c conda-forge python=3.10`

+Activate the environment:

+`conda activate napari-popdyn`

+Then run:

+`python -m pip install "napari[all]"`

+And let the fun start.